bregnvig/cbsbusiness/README.md

-# Intro to Cphbusiness Lyngby
+# Intro to CBSbusiness Lyngby

 Created for the introduction to Angular at Cphbusiness Lyngby.